dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/windows/index.md

 ### Closing a window

 The life of a window starts coming to an end when a user closes it.
+Once a window is closed, it can't be reopened.
 A window can be closed by using elements in the non-client area, including the following:

 - The **Close** item of the **System** menu.
 - Pressing <kbd>ALT + F4</kbd>.
 - Pressing the **Close** button.
+- Pressing <kbd>ESC</kbd> when a button has the <xref:System.Windows.Controls.Button.IsCancel%2A> property set to `true` on a modal window.

  You can provide more mechanisms to the client area to close a window, the more common of which include the following: